Sec 1 G3 History Tuition

 Key Transition

-Historical inquiry replaces rote memorisation in Sec 1 — students learn to interrogate sources critically and construct evidence-based interpretations of the past.
+Historical inquiry replaces rote memorisation in lower secondary Sec 1 — students learn to interrogate sources critically and construct evidence-based interpretations of the past.

 Related Courses